How do I prepare myself to succeed at BYU?

 - Enroll in quality coursework in high school and college.
 Recommended high school courses:

 - 2 or more years of foreign language

 - We recommend AP/IB courses if available

 - Take the ACT/SAT at least twice – we will use your highest composite score.*

 - Get involved in extracurricular activities; develop your specific talents.

 - Plan to provide specific examples of how you have contributed in meaningful ways as you write your application essays.

 * Due to the limited availability of ACT and SAT exam options during the COVID-19 global pandemic, most applicants are not required to submit a standardized test score to be considered for admission to BYU for spring, summer, fall 2021 and winter 2022.
-Applicants may choose to submit a test score if they feel it would strengthen their application.
+Applicants may choose to submit a test score if they feel it would strengthen their application; however, applicants who do not submit a test score will not be at a disadvantage.
 Applicants will be able to submit their application without an ACT or SAT test score by either the priority or final deadline.
-However, applicants will need to submit an official score by the date listed in the ACT/SAT deadline column if they would like it considered in their application evaluation.
+However, applicants will need to submit an official score by the date listed in the ACT/SAT deadline column if they would like it considered in their evaluation.